mamantoha/air_alert_map_ua_wallpaper/README.md

 This script takes a screenshot of the <https://alerts.in.ua> site and set it as a desktop background.

-Currently support only KDE Plasma.
+Support KDE Plasma and macOS.

 Requires installed `crystal`, `chromedriver`, `qdbus`.